FREQUENTLY ASKED QUESTIONS

 How much force does it take to operate?

 As much or as little as you want!
-Our typical sensitivity profile maxes out at 1.5 lbs, but it can be adjusted however you like.
-Being a force-sensitive controller, all control processing is customizable, including sensitivity, linearity, and deadzone shape.
+Our default sensitivity profile uses different forces and torques for each axis, following the strengths and weaknesses of human physiology.
+It averages around 1.5 lbs, but it can be adjusted however you like.
+Being a force-sensitive controller, all control processing is customizable, including sensitivity, non-linear output curves, and deadzone use.

 Will I be able to use two at the same time?